 Just don’t forget to undo the trap before you try to ride away…

 Carry essential parts indoors.
-You may look a little funny walking through the supermarket, but a bike without a seat post is much harder to ride away.
+You may look a little funny walking through the supermarket, but a bike without a seat post or front wheel is much harder to ride away.

 Take turns watching.
 If you’re getting bad vibes and don’t want to leave the bikes at all, take turns having one of your riding companions watch the bikes while others go into the store.